-Much like the common advice given to humans, it’s important to regularly check the health of parrots with a routine physical examination rather than waiting until a bird is showing signs of distress or illness.
+Much like the common advice given to humans, it’s important to regularly evaluate the health of parrots with a routine The Open Sanctuary Project uses the term "health check" to describe health evaluations performed by caregivers who are not licensed veterinarians.
+While regular health checks are an important part of animal care, they are not meant to be a replacement for a physical exam performed by a licensed veterinarian. rather than waiting until a bird is showing signs of distress or illness.
 Not only will this help you get to know what all aspects of a healthy bird look and feel like, but regular handling may help in keeping a bird calm in more stressful situations.
 Be prepared to give them a good assessment once a month, while making daily observations in health and behavior or individual residents.
 This will help care staff know what is normal for the individual and to intercede when they suspect an issue, catching it early rather than later.
-For more information on why regular health examinations are important, check out our resource here.
+For more information on why regular health checks are important, check out our resource here.

 Signs of a sick, injured, or otherwise distressed parrot include: